The Loft Season

 Our signature subscription season at the Loft Theatre consists of plays and musicals, recent releases, classics and premieres.
 Productions on the Loft Season are rehearsed, built and produced in Dayton.
 The Human Race produces under a Small Professional Theatre contract with Actors’ Equity Association (AEA), the union of professional actors and stage managers.

-From time to time, we present special events on the historic 1,100-seat theatre’s stage, like 2015’s Lewis Black in Concert and 2000’s co-production of West Side Story with the Dayton Ballet.
+From time to time, we present special events on the historic 1,100-seat theatre’s stage, like 2015’s Lewis Black in Concert and 2017’s co-production of A Christmas Story with the Victoria Theatre.
 For over 25 years, regional audiences enjoyed seeing our work in this magnificent venue when we produced one show each season on the Victoria Theatre Association’s Broadway Series.

-The Human Race operates a residency and workshop series designed to develop new musicals and showcase rarely produced musical works.
+The Human Race operates a residency and workshop series designed to develop new musicals.
 The Residency is a ten-day to two-week program that brings the writing team together for an un-interrupted work session with a handful of musical theatre artists.
-Our Workshop is a two-week program— working with professional performers/directors—and culminating in a public performance in a staged concert format.
+Our Workshop is a two-week program— working with professional performers/directors—and sometimes culminating in a public performance in a staged concert format.

 Named after The Human Race Theatre Company’s late artistic director, the New Play Workshops program provides playwrights a residency opportunity in order to further develop a new play in a workshop setting, guided by a seasoned director and supported by professional actors.
 The process sometimes culminates in the staged reading of the play on the Loft Theatre stage.

 A moderated discussion held with the cast and the audience members immediately following the matinee performance on the second Sunday of a production.
-Frequently a guest joins the group to offer unique commentary concerning the topics brought to light by the production.
+Frequently, a guest speaker joins the group to offer unique commentary concerning the topics brought to light by the production.

 Wine, beer, mixed drinks and snack items are available in our lobby for every show.
 Drinks may be taken into the Loft during the performance.

-The Human Race develops curriculum-based performances, workshops and activities to enliven and enrich students’ classroom learning experiences, as well workshops in the theatre craft of acting and technical theatre.
-From a one-time visit to a long-term residency, programs can be designed to fit the needs of the school.
-This year will include two semester-long Shakespeare residencies and a touring one-person/one-day Shakespeare residency, Shuffle Off This Mortal Coil.
+The Human Race develops curriculum-based workshops and activities to enliven and enrich students’ classroom learning experiences, opportunities to explore life-long learning, as well as workshops in the theatre craft of acting and technical theatre.
+From a one-time visit to a long-term residency, programs can be designed to fit the needs of the group.
+The 2020-2021 season already included two semester-long Shakespeare residencies, and a new “Stages & Stories” program.

 Private Coaching Sessions are available for students ages 16–adult in acting, singing and/or audition preparation, and are taught by Human Race professionals.